 Rooms: There are 11 tented suites in total, comprising 9 standard and 2 family units, the latter each accommodating up to 2 adults and 2 children.
 The lodge has a maximum capacity of 26 guests.
 All suites have private bathrooms with hot and cold running water, dressing areas and viewing decks.
 The decor is rustic in style, to blend in with the rural surroundings.
 Tents are built of hard-wearing canvas and are set on raised wooden platforms on the hillside, to get superb views of the plains and wonderful sunrises.
 They have solar powered lamps and fans.

-Activities: Ghoha Hills offers morning and afternoon game drives in the Savuti Reserve and by the Savuti Channel, whose waters attract large numbers of game.
+Activities: Ghoha Hills offers morning and afternoon game drives in the Savuti Reserve and by the Savuti Channel whose seasonal waters attract large numbers of game.
 Full day game drives are also offered and can visit the Linyanti region.
 If out all day you'll have a picnic lunch and on an afternoon drive you'll be served sundowners and snacks in the bush.
 The guides are passionate about the flora and fauna of the area and happily pass on their experience and knowledge.
 This is a good area for bird watching.
 There are San rock art paintings nearby which you can visit with your guide.
 Village visits are a popular option.
 All activities can be tailored to your interests and planned with your guide in advance, so that no precious time is wasted.

 Facilities: The central thatched area is made up of the lounge, bar, dining area and gift shop.
 This area leads out to a deck with views of the waterhole at the edge of the hill and the vast plains beyond.
 There is a boma with a fire, the focal point of the lodge before and after dinner each night.
 The lodge has a rock pool for swimming.